Analysis of excited quark propagator effects on neutron charge form factor: Neutron charge form factor in PCQM

 where the state vector $|\phi_0\rangle^n$ corresponds to the unperturbed three-quark states projected onto the neutron state, which are constructed in the framework of the $SU(6)$ spin-flavor and $SU(3)$ color symmetry.
 The subscript \textit{c} in Eq.~(\ref{eq:GEn}) refers to contributions from connected graphs only. $\chi_{n_s}$ and $\chi^\dag_{n_{s'}}$ are the neutron spin wavefunctions in the initial and final states. $G_E^n(Q^2)$ is the neutron charge form factor.
 The charge current operator $j^0$ in Eq.~(\ref{eq:GEn}) is given by

-where $ {\cal Q}$ is the quark charge matrix ${\cal Q}=\textrm{diag}\{2/3, -1/3, -1/3\}$.
+where ${\cal Q}=\textrm{diag}\{2/3, -1/3, -1/3\}$ is the quark charge matrix .

-As discussed in our previous work~\cite{Liu:2014}, the 3q-core contributing to the neutron charge form factor $G_E^n(Q^2)$ vanishes due to the SU(6) structure, while the meson cloud or the loop diagrams dominate to the charge form factor of neutron only.
-In Fig.~\ref{fig:GEnFF}, we give the Feynman diagrams contributing to the neutron charge form factor in accordance with the $\mathcal{L}_I^W(x)$ in Eq.~(\ref{eq:WT-int}) and $j^0$ in Eq.~(\ref{eq:c-current}).
-For the sake of simplicity, the calculations are restricted to the SU(2) flavor symmetry in this work, i.e. including $\pi$-meson cloud only, and the corresponding analytical expressions for the relevant diagrams are derived as follows:\\
+As discussed in our previous work [18], the 3q-core contributing to the $G_E^n(Q^2)$ vanishes due to the SU(6) structure, while the meson cloud or the loop diagrams dominate to the $G_E^n(Q^2)$ only.
+In Fig.~\ref{fig:GEnFF}, we present the Feynman diagrams contributing to the neutron charge form factor $G_E^n(Q^2)$ in accordance with the $\mathcal{L}_I^W(x)$ in Eq.~(\ref{eq:WT-int}) and the $j^0$ in Eq.~(\ref{eq:c-current}).
+For the sake of simplicity, calculations are restricted to the SU(2) flavor symmetry in this work, i.e. including $\pi$-meson cloud only, and the corresponding analytical expressions for the relevant diagrams are derived as follows:

 \begin{widetext} (a) Meson cloud (MC) diagram:

 where $\omega_\pi(k^2)=\sqrt{M_\pi^2+k^2}$, $\Delta \mathcal{E}_\alpha=E_\alpha-E_0$ and

 The label $\alpha=(nl_\alpha jm)$ in the above equations characterizes the quark state. $\mathcal{C}_\alpha$ in Eq.~(\ref{eq:FI}) and~(\ref{eq:FII}) is the Clebsch-Gordan coefficients $C_\alpha=\langle l_\alpha0\frac{1}{2}\frac{1}{2}|j\frac{1}{2}\rangle$ and $Y_{l_\alpha0}(\theta,\phi)$ is the usual spherical harmonics with $l_\alpha$ being the orbital quantum numbers of the intermediate states $\alpha$.\\